 Leno is perfect for adding decorative accents to your plain weave or to use for the entire project.
 Leno is a hand manipulated weave where a pair of threads are twisted, and the weft goes through them.
-This technique gives you a very open weave that stays in place as the weft threads are “trapped” in place by the twist in the warp threads.
-When used throughout the entire piece of fabric, Leno gives a very open, light, and airy weave that is structurally stable.
+This technique gives you a very open weave that stays in place.
+This is because the weft threads are “trapped” in place by the twist in the warp threads.
+Therefore, when used throughout the entire piece of fabric, Leno gives a very open, light, and airy weave.
+It is also structurally stable.

 Leno gives a very open, light, and airy weave that is structurally stable

-Therefore, you could create a fabric just as light and airy with plain weave by spacing the warp and weft threads out but the resulting fabric would be “sleazy” and unstable as the threads could move around easily.
+Therefore, you could create a woven fabric just as light and airy with plain weave.
+Do this by spacing the warp and weft threads out.
+However, the resulting fabric would be “sleazy” and unstable as the threads could move around easily.
 If you are wondering where you may have seen a real-life example of a Leno weave – take a closer look at the red bags your onions and potatoes come in!